 One last thing: use grape or cherry tomatoes, it's more likely to last longer because cut up tomatoes will release more acid and gases that cause the lettuce to wilt.

-By melmarr from Michigan
+By Melissa M. from Michigan

 Salt will draw out the juices from the lettuce and greens.
 That's why when making a salad, you should add the salt at serving time or the salad will be wilted.

 Do not use metal bowls when mixing salads.
 Use wood, glass or china.
+By Peggy

 I make a up salads for individual servings, ahead of time.
 I usually make four at a time and this requires a lot of chopping and cutting up celery, peppers, onions, eggs, etc. at one time.
-I use the cheap paper plates to put each vegetable on after I have chopped them up.

 When my family and I make a salad we put in into a plastic bag (we use the ones that we put our veggies or fruit in at the grocery store).
 Put on dressing and shake up the bag this get all the dressing every piece and you use up less dressing.
-Then simply throw out the bag or wash it for next time.
-Happy Salad Time!

 Let lettuce dry completely before adding dressing to it.
 Dressing clings better to dry lettuce.